 Step 1.
 Get a Domain Name and Web Hosting

 In order to start an online store or any other type of website, you’re going to need two things:

-- Domain name is your store’s unique address on the web.
+- A domain name is your store’s unique address on the web.
 Something like